 Campsite reservations are highly recommended July through early September and can be made only through recreation.gov.
 Reservations are required for group campsites and stock corrals.
 Reservations are required for Drakesbad Guest Ranch.

-Special Park Use Permit
+Special Park Use Permits

 Special Park Use Permits are required for activities that provide a benefit to an individual, group or organization, rather than the public at large.
 In addition, special events usually require some degree of management from the National Park Service staff in order to protect park resources and the public interest.
 Some examples of special events that may require a permit are sporting events, festivals, concerts, weddings, cultural programs, and large group picnics.
 Regulations covering special events can be found at 36 CFR 2.50.
 The authority for the National Park Service to recover and retain costs associated with managing special park uses is found at 16 USC 3a.
 Charges established for special park uses are intended to recover costs associated with managing the activities and not to generate revenues beyond actual costs.